 If you want a bird’s-eye view of Johannesburg, the 50-storey Carlton Centre is the place to go.
 Visitors to the centre can enjoy a panoramic view of the City of Gold from the Top of Africa, as the topmost floor of the building is known: 360 degrees of dense cityscape and outwards towards the countryside and beyond.

 The tallest building in Africa and once the tallest building in the southern hemisphere, the Carlton Centre stands 223m high – about 40m shy of featuring on the world’s top 100 skyscrapers list.
-However this feat of architecture makes the centre one of the must-see Johannesburg attractions.
+However, this feat of architecture makes the centre one of the must-see Johannesburg attractions.
 Construction was a lengthy process, beginning in 1967 and ending in 1974, although the centre officially opened in 1973.
-This is one of the

 The Carlton Centre building was bought by state-owned freight company Transnet in 1999 and the upper floors house offices while in the lower floors there is a popular shopping centre.
 The entrance to the lift which takes you to the Top of Africa viewing deck can be found in the lower levels of the mall.

 Admission – Top of Africa

 Children under 10: R10